Magnon-phonon interactions from first principles

-Following the BSE formalism for exciton-phonon interactions~\cite{Chen2020}, we treat atomic displacements as first-order perturbations to BSE magnons, and write the mag-ph coupling as a superposition of $e$-ph scattering processes weighted by the magnon wave functions [see Fig.~\ref{fig:magph-mat}(a)]: \begin{widetext}
+Following the BSE formalism for exciton-phonon interactions~\cite{Chen2020}, we treat atomic displacements as first-order perturbations to the BSE magnon wave function, and write the mag-ph coupling as a superposition of e-ph scattering processes weighted by the spin-flip transition amplitudes contributing to the magnon state [see Fig.~\ref{fig:magph-mat}(a)] (see SM~\cite{SM} for the derivation): \begin{widetext}

 \end{widetext}